-When you send your quantitative NIR spectra data to our NIR Calibration Model Service, you get a detailed calibration report (calibration protocol) of the found optimal calibration settings, so you are able to see all insights and easily re-build the model in your NIR/Chemometric software.
+When you send your quantitative NIR spectra data to our NIR Calibration Model Service, you get a detailed calibration report (calibration protocol) of the found optimal calibration settings, so you are able to see all insights (ISO 12099) and easily capable to re-build the model in your NIR/Chemometric software.

 Here is a part of our calibration report, that exactly describes the data used in the calibration set (CSet), the validation set (VSet) and the test set (TSet).
 The numbers are the number ids of the spectra in your delivered NIR data file.

 The calibration method settings and parameters are

 Waveselection : the variable selection or wavenumber selection or wavelength selection

 PCs : the number of Principal Components (PC) or Latent Variables (LV)

 Method : the modeling method algorithm used, e.g. PLS